Competitive Content Analysis: Your Step-by-Step Guide

 How in-depth do they go when covering topics?

-Tip: When creating a new piece of content, you can use the Clearscope content optimization tool to see a recommended word count based on the keyword.
+Tip: When creating a new piece of content, use Clearscope’s content analysis tool to identify areas prime for content optimization tool to see a recommended word count based on the keyword.
 You can also look at the competitor tab to see the content length and quality of each competitor.

 Is their information accurate?